alexwsamuels/accelerometry/README.md

 Changes the UCI-provided variable names into more readable alternatives using regular expressions

-Creates a new file if one does not exist, then saves *accelerometry* into it
+Creates .txt file containing *accelerometry*

 ### dataset of averages
 Summarizes *accelerometry* by calculating the mean of each group, creating a new dataset: *averages*